As an Amazon Associate we earn from qualifying purchases.

 What Are the Sister Sizes of B Cups?

-The sister sizes of B cups are A cup and C cup size.
+The sister sizes of B cups are A cups and C cup sizes.
 For example, if a 32B bra doesn’t seem well-fitting, you can try on a 34A bra for a longer band yet with nearly the same cup volume.
 On the other hand, opt for 30C if you need bigger cups.

 How Do B Cups Look Like?

 B cups are considered small to average-sized breasts, so they tend to have a broad base with a narrow top.
-Some petite women can have side-set or slender breasts, whereas those with more fats in the breasts may have rounder and more prominent chests.
+Some petite women can have side-set or slender breasts, whereas those with more fat in the breasts may have more prominent chests.

-B cups typically weigh around one to 4 pounds, with each breast weighing 0.5 to two pounds.
+B cups typically weigh around 1 to 6.7 pounds, with each breast weighing 0.5 to 3.35 pounds.
 However, everyone has a unique body type, so the actual weight may vary.
 Now that you know more about your B cups, it’s time to invest in a flattering yet supportive bra.